 Raise Your Chicks

 Be sure when you choose your chicks, you're picking a breed that is very productive in the egg-laying department, and that also are hardy enough to survive in your climate.
 If you are in the north, you will want to consider supplementing with light in the winter, so that your hens produce eggs all year round.

 Raising laying hens on pasture can make for better eggs, and discerning customers now know the difference.
 Deep, rich orange yolks bursting with flavor is what many now expect - and what you should easily get from hens with access to grubs, grasses, and the ability to roam over several acres to find the tastiest meals.
 On top of pasture, you'll want to provide high-quality feed and possibly additional calcium for strong shells.
 You can also supplement with food and garden scraps.

 How you collect and clean eggs is extra important when you are selling them to others.
 Make sure that you know how to properly clean your eggs so that you minimize the risk of salmonella poisoning.

 Package and Sell Eggs

 Once collected, it's time to package and sell your eggs.
 Consider your business plan when thinking about how to package your eggs.
 A nice label with a graphic logo can go a long way toward selling your eggs over another local brand.
 Make sure to follow all the requirements of your local and state laws when packaging and selling eggs.

 Reassess and Reevaluate

-With any business, ongoing assessment and evaluation of the success of the business is key.
-If things are not running smoothly with your egg business, it may be time to reassess - the markets, your infrastructure (coop and/or fencing), and even whether continuing to sell eggs is the right choice for you.
+With any business, ongoing assessment and evaluation of the success of the business are key.
+If things are not running smoothly with your egg business, it may be time to reassess - the markets, your infrastructure (coop and fencing), and even whether continuing to sell eggs is the right choice for you.
 Don't be afraid to reevaluate your egg business from time to time to make sure it's working well for your small farm.